MySQL Enterprise Monitor is available as part of the MySQL Enterprise subscription, learn more at http://www.mysql.com/products/.

 the page.
 On the Events page, for example,

-selecting a Host, Group, or MySQL Instance will display only those
+selecting a Host, Group, or MySQL Instance displays only those

 Events relevant for the selected Asset.
 Reports &